Jmevorach/New-Shepard/README.md

 Here's a description of each of the options you can set:

 ##### ** General Stack Parameters**
-  * <ins>StackName</ins> - Name for the cloudformation stack for this flock.
-Set this value to override user supplied stack names at build time.
   * <ins>ResourceTags</ins> - Tags that will be applied to all infrastructure created for your flock.

 ##### **Job Execution Parameters**